tencent cloud

 Number of Pushes

-The number of times the TDMQ for RocketMQ server sends the message to the consumer.
+Number of times that the TDMQ for RocketMQ server delivers a message to the consumer.

-The final instance in which the TDMQ for RocketMQ server sent the message to the consumer.
+The last time the TDMQ for RocketMQ server delivered a message to the consumer.

 Consumption Status